Secure-Platforms-Lab-W-M/MASC/readme.md

 4. Run the jar normally
 5. Find the generated mutated apps in /app/outputs

+Here, we provide details related to each of the steps:

-#### Step 1 code your plugin
+#### Step 1. code your plugin

-Here is a sample code for a String type operator:
+Here is a sample code creating a plugin based on the StringOperator of MASC:

 ```java
 package plugins;